-A Guaranteed Investment Certificate is an investment product that takes the form of a deposit account at a financial institution.
-GICs are usually non-redeemable, meaning they’re locked-in for a specific term or period of time, and you can’t access your money until the term is over and the investment reaches maturity.
+So what does GIC mean?
+It is A Guaranteed Investment Certificate is an investment product that takes the form of a deposit account at a financial institution.
+These are usually non-redeemable GICs/ non cashable GIC, meaning they’re locked in for a specific term or period of time, and you can’t access your money until the term is over and the investment reaches maturity.
 GICs typically require some level of commitment, meaning your money is locked away for a certain period of time.
 In some cases, banks and issuers may allow an investor to withdraw money from a GIC, but those withdrawals often come with penalties in the form of early withdrawal fees and reduced interest rates.

 Maybe a quick scenario will help.
 When an investor purchases a typical GIC, that investor is saying, “You can hold my money for x amount of time.”
 On the other hand, when an investor purchases a cashable or redeemable GIC, it’s more like that investor is saying, “You can hold my money for x amount of time—unless I really, really need it back.”